shamciar/TBS_GoDot/README.md

 * Implemented a Linked List to use for Priority Queues

 ### Known Bugs
-1. Empty event queue causing game crash when moving allies
+1. ~~Game crash when trying to move player units~~ - Fixed!
-2. Game crashes when moving the cursor around in moveable area for more times than a unit's movement
+2. Darkened blue tiles stay on screen

 ### Other Notes
 * Battlefield_Container seems to be a superclass of each chapter